sodadata/docs/soda-library/orchestrate-scans.md

 Configure actions that the orchestration tool can take based on scan output.
 For example, if the output of a scan reveals a large number of failed tests, the orchestration tool can automatically block "bad" data from contaminating your data pipeline.

-📚 Consider following the [Test data in a pipeline]({% link soda/quick-start-prod.md %}) guide for specific details about embedding Soda tests in an Airflow pipeline. <br />
+📚 Consider following the [Test data in an Airflow pipeline]({% link soda/quick-start-prod.md %}) guide for specific details about embedding Soda tests in an Airflow pipeline. <br />
 🎥 Consider following a 30-minute Astronomer tutorial for <a href="https://www.youtube.com/watch?v=YZTcIi5o7FI" target="_blank">Data Quality Checks with Airflow, Snowflake and Soda</a>.

 ## About Soda and Airflow